This site uses cookies for better user experience and analytics.

 This isn’t just a soy sauce dispenser—it’s a joyful companion at your table.
-Inspired by the form of a baby penguin, this Penguin Soy Sauce Dispenser is lovingly handcrafted in the Arita region of Japan, a region renowned for its ceramic mastery spanning over 400 years.
-Its rounded silhouette, accented with a black and white glaze and subtle silver polka dots, gives it an irresistible presence—so endearing, you’ll instinctively want to reach out and touch it.
+Inspired by the form of a baby penguin, this Penguin Soy Sauce Dispenser is lovingly handcrafted in the Arita region of Japan, a place renowned for its ceramic mastery for over 400 years.
+Its rounded silhouette, accented with a striking black and white glaze and subtle silver polka dots, creates an eye-catching piece that invites admiration—so endearing, you’ll instinctively want to reach out and touch it.

 But don’t let its playful appearance fool you.
 This is serious craftsmanship, engineered for everyday use.
-The beak-shaped spout delivers a smooth, measured pour and—thanks to its innovative shape—prevents dripping entirely.
+The beak-shaped spout delivers a smooth, measured pour with a capacity of approximately 4 ounces (120 ml), and thanks to its innovative design, it prevents dripping entirely.
 That means no more sticky sauce trails or the need for extra saucers.
 Simply tilt and serve with confidence.

-The dispenser’s petite form (approx. 3.1 × 3 inches / 80 × 77 mm) fits comfortably in the hand, and its weight and balance are finely tuned for a satisfying grip.
-Whether you're dressing sushi, seasoning stir-fries, or serving guests, this penguin makes the moment just a little more special.
+The dispenser (approx 3.1 × 3 inches / 80 × 77 mm) fits comfortably in the hand, and its weight and balance are finely tuned for a satisfying grip.
+Whether you're dressing sushi, seasoning stir-fries, or serving guests, this penguin adds a delightful touch without compromising on functionality.

-Perfect for minimalist homes, collectors of Japanese kitchenware, or as a thoughtful gift with personality, this Arita ware piece merges form, function, and fun—crafted to last and designed to be loved.
+Perfect for minimalist homes, collectors of authentic Japanese kitchenware, or as a thoughtful, personality-rich gift, this Arita ware piece seamlessly merges form, function, and fun, designed to be both loved and used consistently.
+It arrives beautifully packaged, ensuring it stands out as a memorable gift.

 Product Information